Samia Suluhu Hassan becomes Tanzania’s first woman president

 Hassan is the second woman in East Africa to serve as the head of government.
 Burundi’s Sylvia Kiningi served as president of that tiny landlocked country for nearly four months until Feb.
 1994.

 Odula contributed from Nakuru, Kenya.
+AP journalist Bishr Eltouni in Tienen, Belgium, contributed.